Learning To Mush – Dog Sledding In The Yukon

 • Use their jackets and gloves – they are rated for what you need and well worth the small hire cost.

 • Put the time into your dogs.
-You are shown how to put them on and off the sled and to feed them afterwards but I would go down way early and cuddle my dogs and give them a brush.
+You are shown how to put them on and off the drop chain and the sled and also how to feed them afterwards.
+I would go down way early and cuddle my dogs and give them a brush.
 I really felt like they noticed the effort I put in and were recognizing me in only a day or two.

 • Try to get up for at least one sunrise.
 The sunsets were amazing but the sunrises were even better.

 • Try to get up to Dawson City if you can afterward.
 Its a nothing town but its very cool at the same time.
-Everything is on the piss which is something to do with the land subsiding.
-I can't remember but I went up after for just two days and loved it.
+Everything is on a tilt (especially the pub) which is something to do with the land subsiding.
+I can’t remember but I went up after for just two days and loved it.
 Possibly impassable in the dead of winter though.

 • One whole day in Whitehorse is probably enough.
 Not a lot there and you can see it in a day.